josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 var d = {} # Create an empty Dictionary.
-d.waiting = 14 # Add String "waiting" as a key and assign the value 14 to it. d[4] = "hello" # Add integer 4 as a key and assign the String "hello" as its value. d["Godot"] = 3.01 # Add String "Godot" as a key and assign the value 3.01 to it.
+d.waiting = 14 # Add String "waiting" as a key and assign the value 14 to it. d[4] = "hello" # Add integer 4 as a key and assign the String "hello" as its value. d["Xogot"] = 3.01 # Add String "Xogot" as a key and assign the value 3.01 to it.

 var test = 4
 # Prints "hello" by indexing the dictionary with a dynamic key.